Best Managed WordPress Hosting 2026: 8 Providers Compared (With Real Pricing)

 Pros:

-- Genesis/StudioPress themes add serious value
+- Genesis/StudioPress themes add real value if you use them

-- Smart Plugin Manager is genuinely time-saving
+- Smart Plugin Manager genuinely saves time

 Cons: